stuebersystems/doc.quattropod.en/docs/mini/quickstart.md

 * From your Android device, connect using the SSID displayed at the top left of the screen as shown above.
 The password will also be displayed by default.

 * Now launch the QuattroPod app on your Android device.
 The first time you launch the app, you will need to give one-time permission for the app to be displayed above other apps you are using.
-Select 'OK'.
+Select `OK`.

 ![Select `OK`](/assets/img/android_app_overlay_OK.png)